 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 McGartland has appeared Garland, Garlland, Gerland, Gerlond and others.

 Early Notables of the McGartland family (pre 1700)

-More information is included under the topic Early McGartland Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early McGartland Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McGartland family to Ireland

 Some of the McGartland family moved to Ireland, but this topic is not covered in this excerpt.